prasenjeet-symon/cvworld/README.md

     - Using this user can easily create and edit the resume quickly.

 > Please note that during the testing Mobile Application may work slowly because it is connected to the local server using the Ngrok that is slow most of the time due to high traffic.
 But on the Production server everything will work lightning fast.

+### Admin Dashboard ( Flutter )
+- [x] Make the admin dashboard home page
+    - This page holds all the action cards related to the admin dashboard.
+- [x] Make the admin signin page
+    - This page can be used by the user to signin as admin with email and password as provided in the environment variables.
+- [x] All users page
+    - This page list all the registered user of the cv-world application.
+- [x] User Page
+    - This page display full details of the user.
+This page contains section of `Bought Templates`, `Resumes` , `Transactions`.
+Bought template section holds all the bought templates of the user.
+Resumes section holds all the generated resumes of the user.
+Transactions section holds all the bought template transactions of the user.
+- [x] All templates page
+    - This page list all the templates of the cv-world application.
+This page contain form to add new template also.
+- [x] Update template page
+    - This page can be used by the admin to update the template like it's price and name.
+If the price is set to 0 then it is free template.
+Note that all the price is set in paisa ( Indian ).
+- [x] All contact us messages page
+    - This page list all the contact us messages of the cv-world application.
+- [x] Contact us resolved page
+    - This page can be used by the admin to resolve the contact us messages.
+- [x] Subscription Setting page
+    - This page can be used by the admin to update the subscription plan.
+- [x] Update password page
+    - This page can be used by the admin to update the password of the admin.

+# How to add new template ( free or premium ) to the cv-world application ?
+Please see the `sample-resume` folder for the HTML example reference.
+Once you have created the template, then you need to add your HTML content to the `packages/server/src/templates` folder with unique name.
+Do open the exiting template for how to make new file in the `packages/server/src/templates` folder.
+Once complete, you can add the new template to the `marketplace` using the following steps.

+- Login to your admin dashboard.
+- Go to the `All Templates` section.
+- Enter the name of the template ( same as file name without .ts that you have added recently in the folder `packages/server/src/templates`).
+- Enter the price in paisa ( 0 for free ).
+- Click `Add Template` button to add the template.

+That's it.
+You have successfully added a new template to the marketplace.

 # Technologies stack
 - Node.js
 - Express.js